blazQ/wine-cellar/README.md

 ## Future developments

 The project could be improved by adding another data pipeline regarding the light sensors, since it's also a very important metric in the context of wine storage.
-An API gateway could be added in order to create a REST API interface.
-Lambdas could be introduced in order to create charts of the measurments from the S3 data lake.
 It could also be improved by developing a fully integrated web application, using Flask or some other backend server like Nginx.
+It could be expanded and more functionality could be offered to the user.